tercen/read_csv_operator/README.md

 ##### Description

-`read_csv` operator transforms a csv file in to Tercen datasets.
-Tercen itself has a 'Delimited text' file import but you can't use that one in a workflow step.
+`read_csv` operator transforms csv files into Tercen datasets.
+It can upload an individual CSV file or multiple CSV files in a zipped folder.

+CSV files (.csv) are text files which use a comma as the delimiter.

+(Tercen also has a 'Delimited text' file importer with settings for both comma and other delimiter types.
+It has more advanced features for data maipulation but cannot be embedded as a file importer in a workflow.)

 ##### Usage